 Refugees arrive to the U.S. having a well-founded fear of persecution and are deemed unable to return to their home countries.
 Resettlement Agencies (RAs) are funded by PRM to resettle refugees, providing required core services and basic necessities during the refugee’s first 30-90 days in the U.S. through the Reception and Placement (R&P) Program.
 For more detailed information about specific refugee populations, visit the About Refugees page.

 The following section identifies two approaches to consider when working with refugee populations: a strengths-based approach and a trauma-informed approach.
 The information provided is summative and you are encouraged to review resources provided under the Learn More section for each approach.
 For detailed guidance on delivering effective Cultural Orientation, visit the Provider Onboarding page.

-Taking a Strengths-based Approach
+Take a Strengths-based Approach

-Taking a Strengths-based Approach
+Take a Strengths-based Approach

 Implementing a strengths-based approach with refugees can aid in their effective resettlement and longer-term integration.
 A strengths-based approach refers to policies, practices, and strategies that identify and draw upon the strengths and capacities of individuals and communities instead of focusing on deficits.
 Deficit thinking centers on shortcomings and failures, instead of strengths and capabilities.
 Applying a strengths-based approach has the potential to improve self-awareness and develop an individual’s confidence.

 - Taking a Strengths-based Approach online course from CORE

 - Strengths-based approaches for working with individuals from The Institute for Research and Innovation in Social Services (IRISS)

 - Demystifying Strengths-Based Services: Fostering Refugees’ Resilience in Resettlement from Switchboard